 Chapter 4 Residential Energy Efficiency.
 Chapter 4 contains the energy-efficiency-related requirements for the design and construction of residential buildings regulated under this code.
 It should be noted that the definition of a residential building in this code is unique for this code.
 In this code, a residential building is an R-2, R-3 or R-4 buildingsbuilding three stories or less in height.
 All other R-1 buildings, including residential buildings greater than three stories in height, are regulated by the energy conservation requirements in the Vermont Commercial Building Energy Standards (CBES).
 The applicable portions of a residential building must comply with the provisions within this chapter for energy efficiency.
 This chapter defines requirements for the portions of the building and building systems that impact energy use in new residential construction and promotes the effective use of energy.
-The provisions within the chapter promote energy efficiency in the building envelope, the heating and cooling system, lighting and the service water heating system of the building.
+The provisions within the chapter promote energy efficiency in the building.
 Vermont has adopted a two-tiered code structure with a "Base Code" that applies statewide, and a "Stretch Code" that is more stringent.
 The Stretch Code applies to all Act 250 development projects and is also available for municipalities that choose to adopt a higher energy standard.